 When you click and hold on a component to move it, if the

 Snap to Center option is on, then the component will move to be held by its reference point.
 The reference point is the 0,0 coordinate of the component, when it was built in the library editor.

 Smart Component Snap option allows you to override this snap to center behavior and snap to the nearest component pad instead, handy when you need to position a specific pad in a specific location.

 Enable Snap to Center to always hold the component by its reference point.
 Smart Component Snap is helpful when you need to align by a specific pad.

-- Click the icon located towards the upper right of the application, to open the Preferences dialog.
+icon located towards the upper right of the application, to open the Preferences dialog.
+Open the

 You can now position the components in suitable locations on the board.

 Click-and-Hold the left mouse button on the component, move it to the required location, rotate it with the Spacebar, then release the mouse button to place it; or Run the